aws-samples/aws-get-started-workshop/content/04-test-prod/01-review-test-prod-solution.md

 ### Your operating model delivery approach

-Even in this early stage of using AWS, it's important for you to consider the roles of responsibilities of people and teams who will be managing and operating your production workloads.
+Even in this early stage of using AWS, it's important for you to consider the roles and responsibilities of people and teams who will be managing and operating your production workloads.
 In other words, what is the operating model that applies to your first few proof of value workloads?

 For example, will the team that owns the workload also deploy and manage the workload in production?
 Or will that team depend on an operations to team for deployment and operation of the workload in production?